Venues Canberra for their work at Exhibition Park in Canberra - 2017 National Finalist: Best Achievement in Venue Management

 Peter Rix AM

-He commenced Peter Rix Management (‘PRM’) in 1972 and over the ensuing 15 years managed the careers of Marcia Hines, Jon English, Richard Clapton, Mark Holden, the rock band ‘Hush’, Billy Field, Sharon O’Neill, Anne Kirkpatrick and many others.
+Peter Rix is a pioneering Australian artist manager and acclaimed event and theatrical producer.
+Peter Rix Management was founded in 1972 and over the ensuing 20 years managed the careers of Marcia Hines, Jon English, Richard Clapton, Mark Holden, Hush, Billy Field, Sharon O’Neil and Anne Kirkpatrick amongst others.
+48 platinum, 53 gold albums and 35 gold singles were awarded to artists managed by Peter.

-However, it is Peter Rix’s initiation, creation and chairing of the ARIA Music Awards, in collaboration with his music industry colleagues, from its inception in 1986 and for the following 14 years, that is his most lasting legacy.
+However, it is Peter Rix’s initiation, creation and chairing of the ARIA Music Awards, in collaboration with his music industry colleagues, from its inception in 1986 and for the following 14 years, that is his lasting legacy.

 Every new day is an adventure and every new opportunity an iron in the fire!